Kashmir conflict: Partition and invasion

 The partition of India: green regions were all part of Pakistan by 1948, and orange ones part of India.

 British rule in the Indian subcontinent ended in 1947 with the creation of new states: the dominions of Pakistan and India, as the successor states to British India.
 The British Paramountcy over the 562 Indian princely states ended.
-According to the Indian Independence Act 1947, "the suzerainty of His Majesty over the Indian States lapses, and with it, all treaties and agreements in force at the date of the passing of this Act between His Majesty and the rulers of Indian States".
 States were thereafter left to choose whether to join India or Pakistan or to remain independent.
 Jammu and Kashmir, the largest of the princely states, had a predominantly Muslim population ruled by the Hindu Maharaja Hari Singh.
-He decided to stay independent because he expected that the State's Muslims would be unhappy with accession to India, and the Hindus and Sikhs would become vulnerable if he joined Pakistan.
-On 11 August, the Maharaja dismissed his prime minister Ram Chandra Kak, who had advocated independence.
-Observers and scholars interpret this action as a tilt towards accession to India.
+The Maharaja decided to stay independent because he expected that the State's Muslims would be unhappy with accession to India, and the Hindus and Sikhs would become vulnerable if he joined Pakistan.
+On 11 August, the Maharaja dismissed his prime minister Ram Chandra Kak, who had advocated equidistance from India and Pakistan.
+Observers and scholars interpreted this action as a tilt towards accession to India.
 Pakistanis decided to preempt this possibility by wresting Kashmir by force if necessary.

 Pakistan made various efforts to persuade the Maharaja of Kashmir to join Pakistan.
 In July 1947, Mohammad Ali Jinnah is believed to have written to the Maharaja promising "every sort of favourable treatment", followed by the lobbying of the State's Prime Minister by leaders of Jinnah's Muslim League party.
 Faced with the Maharaja's indecision on accession, the Muslim League agents clandestinely worked in Poonch to encourage the local Muslims to an armed revolt, exploiting an internal unrest regarding economic grievances.
 The authorities in Pakistani Punjab waged a 'private war' by obstructing supplies of fuel and essential commodities to the State.
 Later in September, Muslim League officials in the Northwest Frontier Province, including the Chief Minister Abdul Qayyum Khan, assisted and possibly organized a large-scale invasion of Kashmir by Pathan tribesmen.
 Several sources indicate that the plans were finalised on 12 September by the Prime Minister Liaquat Ali Khan, based on proposals prepared by Colonel Akbar Khan and Sardar Shaukat Hayat Khan.
 One plan called for organising an armed insurgency in the western districts of the state and the other for organising a Pushtoon tribal invasion.
 Both were set in motion.